emresertoz/PeriodSuite/README.md

     Magma> PeriodHomotopy([f0,f1,f2,f3,f4,f5]);

 The period homotopy will be performed on this sequence with `f5` being the target hypersurface and `fi`'s the only intermediate hypersurfaces.

+### Monodromy / Picard-Lefschetz

+If you would like to compute the monodromy operator of going counterclockwise around a singular hypersurface, then you can do so using PeriodHomotopy which uses the periods of nearby fibers.
+If you give a singular target hypersurface, this intention is understood and the necessary computations are performed.
+For example:

+    Magma> P2<a,b,c>:=PolynomialRing(Rationals(),3);
+    Magma> def:=[a^3+b^3+c^3,a*b*c];
+    Magma> X:=PeriodHomotopy(def : straight:=true);
+    Magma> X:=PicardLefschetz(X);
+    Magma> X`monodromy;

+If you are reading this, then you are on an experimental branch.
+Please let me know of any bugs you encounter.